Can the board stop an unsuitable parent governor being elected?

 Who organises the election?

 The responsibility for organising the election lies with either the LA or the governing body, depending on the type of school.
-The LA can choose to delegate responsibility to the headteacher and usually will, although check with your LA to make sure.

 “The appropriate authority must make all the necessary arrangements for the election of parent governors.